XpressReal/xpressreal-wiki/en/src/content/docs/guides/building-yocto.md

 ---
-title: Building Yocto
+title: Building Custom Linux
-description: How to use yocto to build other system images for XpressReal SBC.
+description: How to use yocto to build custom Linux system images for XpressReal SBC.
 ---

 ## Introduction